jpmelos/rust-playground/README.md

-pgrs fmt example.rs    # Format the file with rustfmt. pgrs lint example.rs   # Lint the file with clippy. pgrs run example.rs    # Run the Rust file. pgrs all example.rs    # Format, lint, then run the file.
+pgrs fmt example.rs    # Format the file with rustfmt. pgrs lint example.rs   # Lint the file with clippy. pgrs test example.rs   # Run tests in the file. pgrs run example.rs    # Run the Rust file. pgrs all example.rs    # Format, lint, test, then run the file.
 ```

 ## How It Works